-Used for over 5,000 years by Ayurvedic practitioners, the Kansa Wand not only boosts circulation, plumps, depuffs, firms, and softens fine lines, but when acids are released from the body in conjunction with the facial tool, it delivers a greying effect on the skin.
+Used for over 5,000 years by Ayurvedic practitioners, the Kansa Wand not only plumps, depuffs, firms, and softens fine lines, but when acids are released from the body in conjunction with the facial tool, it can deliver a greying effect on the skin.
 Easily rinse-able with water, the grey effect signifies that your skin is detoxing.
 The Kansa wand is made from teak wood and Kansa metal—a mix of copper and tin.
 Ancient wisdom claims this metal to be more healing than gold or silver and helps increase your skin's ability to heal.

 The Kansa wand is used to massage the marma or "energy points" on your body.
-First, apply a few drops of your favorite serum (Radiant Rani Brightening Serum pairs nicely with the wand).
+First, apply a few drops of your favorite serum (Radiant Rani Brightening Saffron Serum pairs nicely with the wand).
 Copper is a healing metal that will enhance the function of an antioxidant-rich serum or oil as you gently massage.

-You can massage in any way that feels best, some recommendations are:
+You can massage in any way that feels best.
+Some recommendations are:

 1. Massage the wand in circles around the middle of the forehead five times in a counterclockwise direction.
 Repeat five times in a clockwise direction.

 2. Draw the figure-eight pattern on the forehead five times.
 This calms the mind and emotions, stimulates memory, and improves concentration.
 It’s also helpful for relieving sinus headaches.

 3. Massage in a zigzag pattern across the forehead five times, using gentle pressure.